Lookout Mountain

 Lookout Mountain is a mountain ridge at the northwest corner of the U.S. state of Georgia, the northeast corner of Alabama, and along the southeastern Tennessee state line in Chattanooga.
 Lookout Mountain was the scene of the 18th-century "Last Battle of the Cherokees" in this area during the Nickajack Expedition.
 On November 24, 1863, during the American Civil War, the Battle of Lookout Mountain took place here.

 Name

-The name appears on maps as early as Mathew Carey's 1795 "Map of The Tennessee Government."
+The name appears on maps as early as the Mathew Carey "Map of The Tennessee Government" (1795).

 Geography

 Northern and eastern slopes and summit

 Lookout Mountain and Sand Mountain (to the southwest) make up a large portion of the southernmost end of the Cumberland Plateau.
 The area was lifted from an ancient sea, and worn down by erosion for millions of years.
 The summit, called "High Point", is just east of Thompsonville in Walker County, Georgia, with an elevation of 2392 ft above sea level.
 The foothills of the mountain extend into Chickamauga and Chattanooga National Military Park.